IBM/CodeEngine/thumbnail/README.md

-The other change in processing logic we're going to make is to move the thumbnail processing out of the webapp, again since it might not be the only way images are put into our datastore, and into a seperate workload that we'll invoke outside of the webapp.
+The other change in processing logic we're going to make is to move the thumbnail processing out of the webapp, again since it might not be the only way images are put into our datastore, and into a separate workload that we'll invoke outside of the webapp.
 But more on that later, for now let's focus on setting up the datastore.